Hey, start-ups, the cloud is your future!

 While traditional IT solutions require a significant amount of technical work to set up and operate on a daily basis, cloud services providers deliver complete solutions that may not require an IT department to maintain them at all.
 It is the provider’s job to do the upgrades, maintenance and keep their services running smoothly.
 This is why cloud providers employ a large team of experts to make sure the services are as reliable as possible – most cloud services already guarantee a 99.9% uptime or higher.
 Building your own applications in the Cloud requires less maintenance as many functions can be easily automated.
 Additionally, you can use the services of so-called ’managed services providers’, that have a team of experts at their disposal ready to help if there is a problem.

-Is the Cloud secure?
+Is the cloud secure?
 You bet it is.

 In the past, there were some doubts regarding the security of cloud computing.
 However, cloud providers proved themselves, especially in terms of data security.
 There is no doubt in my mind that big cloud providers take security extremely seriously and the data stored on their servers is way more secure than on a traditional solution in any small or even medium-sized company, much less a start-up that employs no security experts at all.
 The development of encryption technologies and security certificates have made the use of cloud services increasingly secure.
 Do I trust cloud providers with my data?
 I do, completely.
 And so can you.